-Of course, these are surely not the most comprehensive list of solutions on such a deep and complex subject, but it is my sincerest hope that you will find some value in utilizing the advice in this article to help equitably leverage and keep the wonderful but often overlooked talent and ambition of Black workers.
+Of course, these suggestions are only a small foray into what is surely a very comprehensive lists of solutions on such a deep and complex subject.
+However, it is my sincerest hope that you will find some value in this article to help equitably leverage and keep the wonderful, but often overlooked, talent and ambition of Black workers.